Wonder Twins

-The Wonder Twins (Zan & Jayna) are a fictional extraterrestrial twin brother and sister superhero duo who first appeared in Hanna-Barbera's American animated television series The All-New Super Friends Hour.
-The pair can activate their superpowers by touching their rings and saying the phrase "Wonder Twin powers, activate!"
+The Wonder Twins (Zan and Jayna) are a fictional extraterrestrial twin brother and sister superhero duo.
+Created by Norman Maurer, Bill Hanna, and Joe Barbera, the characters first appeared in 1977 in the seventh episode of Hanna-Barbera's American animated television series The All-New Super Friends Hour.
+The pair can activate their shapeshifter superpowers by touching their fists and saying the phrase "Wonder Twin powers, activate!"
 Jayna can transform into any animal, and Zan can become water in any state.
-The pair also have a pet monkey, Gleek, who assists in their crime-fighting activities.
+The siblings are accompanied by a pet monkey, Gleek, who assists in their crime-fighting activities.

 They subsequently appeared in comics based on the animated series and were later introduced into the main DC Comics Universe.
 They have since appeared in other media, including the animated series Teen Titans Go! and the live-action TV series Smallville.

 Broadcast and publication history

-The duo made their debut in The All-New Super Friends Hour and then appeared in The World's Greatest Super Friends, Super Friends, and Super Friends: The Legendary Super Powers Show.
+The duo made their debut in The All-New Super Friends Hour ("Joy Ride", September 10, 1977) and then appeared in The World's Greatest Super Friends, Super Friends, and Super Friends: The Legendary Super Powers Show.
 Zan (voiced by Michael Bell) and Jayna (voiced by Louise Williams from 1977-1983 and B. J. Ward in 1984) are siblings from the planet Exxor (also spelled Exor) who were being informally trained by the superheroes.
 Unlike their predecessors, Wendy Harris and Marvin White, this pair was able to participate in combat with abilities of their own.

 Hanna-Barbera animator Darrell McNeil recalls the twins were created by Norman Maurer, the Super Friends series developer/story editor.
 They were originally called Dick and Jane, and their sidekick was Mighty Monkey, before finally becoming Zan, Jayna, and Gleek.
 The names "Zan" and "Jayna" derived from the Edgar Rice Burroughs characters Tarzan and his romantic interest Jane.
 According to McNeil: "Originally Zan (Dick) had 'Plastic Man' powers and Jayna (Jane) could transform into anything, not just animals, but they were scaled back to their present powers as it made the other Super Friends (even Superman) seem almost superfluous".
 Jayna's distinctive hairdo was based on that of an animation checker at Hanna-Barbera, while the pointed ears were inspired by the character Spock from the Star Trek franchise.
 The twins' personalities were heavily based on Donny and Marie Osmond, who were extremely popular at the time and had their own show on ABC as well.

 The Wonder Twins were the most prominently featured characters in their first season on Super Friends.
-However, by the final seasons, the twins were largely marginalized in favor of well established DC Comics teenage superheroes like Firestorm, and were wholly eliminated in the final season in favor of Cyborg.
+However, by the final seasons, the twins were largely marginalized in favor of established teenage superheroes like Firestorm, and were wholly eliminated in the final season in favor of Cyborg.